WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 Not because we're becoming academics, but because verification literacy is the job.
 Education should reflect this paradigm shift, relying less on pragmatic details and more on a big-picture understanding of good systems design.[^VerifyUnderstand][^AgenticRefactoring]

+> The misunderstanding of new technology requirements on human resources has famously led to scandalous layoffs at Salesforce, where the CEO thought he needed fewer engineers "because I need less heads with AI."
+> [^SalesforceLayoffs]

 ## Compiler as a Tool

 Most compilers still "speak human."
 They produce free-form text errors, cascading diagnostics, inconsistent error ordering, little or no structured causality, and weak, non-actionable suggestions.